thinkgradient/operationalizing-cnn-with-onnx/README.md

 export FLASK_APP=mnistws.py
 python -m flask run
 ```
-After running the commands above the flask application can be access at the following: http://127.0.0.1:5000/
+After running the commands above the flask application can be accessed at the following address: http://127.0.0.1:5000/

 ### Use Postman to classify new number images